danielz95/Tunkeutumistestaus-Penetration-Testing-2024/README.md

 This repository contains my course work documentation for the Tunkeutumistestaus/Penetration Testing spring 2024 course provided by Haaga-Helia UAS.
+The course documentation is in Finnish.